 Jubilee Square, a dockside plaza that serves as the de facto town center, is just off the main road (St. George's Road).
 Next to the dock wall stands a statue of Just Nuisance, a Great Dane adopted as a mascot by the Royal Navy during World War II.
 Just Nuisance apparently liked his pint of beer and would accompany sailors on the train into Cape Town.
 He had the endearing habit of leading drunken sailors—and only sailors—that he found in the city back to the station in time to catch the last train.
 The navy went so far as to induct him into the service as an able seaman attached to the HMS Afrikander.
 He died at the age of seven in April 1944 and was given a military funeral.
 Just below Jubilee Square is the popular Simon's Town Waterfront, with numerous shops and restaurants.
 Day cruises, deep-sea fishing trips, and kayaking trips leave from the harbor.

-If you're looking for something to entertain children, the area has quite a few child-friendly options, lincluding the SAS Assegaai Museum's submarine, which is moored in the harbor with former submariners as guides.
+If you're looking for something to entertain children—especially the boys—the area has quite a few child-friendly options, lincluding the SAS Assegaai Museum's submarine, which is moored in the harbor with former submariners as guides.